arjunmahishi/game-of-life/README.md

 00000000000000000
 00000000000000000
 ```
 Dont worry about the size of the matrix.
-During the simulationm the size will be adjusted to center the pattern in your terminal window.
+During the simulation the size will be adjusted to center the pattern in your terminal window.

 **Run it**

 ```bash
 $ ./bin/life canvas.txt
 ```

 **Output**